MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/claiming-digital-identities.md

 ### Claiming Multiple Identities

-Polykey enables you to claim multiple identities, providing flexibility in how you manage your digital presence.
-For example, you can:
+Polykey enables you to manage your digital presence flexibly by supporting the claiming of multiple identities across different scenarios.
+Specifically, you can:

-- Claim a separate GitHub identity for each node you control.
+- Link one node to several identity providers (IdPs), broadening your digital footprint and verification avenues as more IdPs are supported.

-- Link one node to multiple identity providers, thus broadening your digital footprint and verification avenues.
+- Claim the same identity provider, such as a GitHub username, across multiple unique nodes you control, consolidating your digital identity while expanding your network's reach.

 ### Future Plans and IdP Support